cwilso/webkitAudioContext-MonkeyPatch/README.md

 OscillatorNode.noteOff() is aliased to stop() AudioParam.setTargetValueAtTime() is aliased to setTargetAtTime()

-This library does NOT patch the enumerated type changes, as it is recommended in the specification that implementations support both integer and string types for AudioPannerNode.panningModel, AudioPannerNode.distanceModel BiquadFilterNode.type and OscillatorNode.type.
+This library does NOT (at this time) patch the enumerated type changes for AudioPannerNode.panningModel, AudioPannerNode.distanceModel, BiquadFilterNode.type and OscillatorNode.type.